 Without guidance, support, or even much confidence, we ignore the odds against us, and persevere regardless.

 - Legend has it that Fred Astaire’s talents were summarized in fewer than 10 words, after his screen test for RKO Radio Pictures: “Can’t sing.
 Can’t act.
 Balding.
 Can dance a little.”
 Astaire’s stage and film career lasted over 75 years.
-He was a dance pioneer, influencing such greats as Rudolf Nureyev, Sammy Davis Jr., and Michael Jackson.
+He was a dance pioneer, influencing such greats as Rudolf Nureyev, and Sammy Davis Jr.